rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

 There are two common types of forced unwinding:

 * On Windows platforms, `longjmp` is implemented as a forced unwind.
-* On UNIX-like platforms, canceling a `phtread` results in a forced unwind.
+* On UNIX-like platforms, `pthread_exit` results in a forced unwind.

 ## Requirements for any cross-language unwinding specification